apoorvcodes/apoorvcodes/README.md

 # 💫 About Me:
 Hey there! my name is Apoorv singh, a part-time student and full-time passionate developer hailing from the small city of Varanasi, India.
-I love building stuff that people use and forget about so that they become an essential part of their daily life, I love creating stuff with TypeScipt, golang, and rust, as an absolute die-heart fan of OpenSource in my meantime I love to contribute to open source software.
+I love building stuff that people use and forget about so that they become an essential part of their daily life, I love creating stuff with python, TypeScipt, golang, and rust, as an absolute die-heart fan of OpenSource in my meantime I love to contribute to open source software.
 I m great with collaborating with teams and love engaging with people with similar areas of interest!<br><br>In my free time, I love reading documentation and contributing to open sources it's my fav thing to do!<br><br>You could reach out to me anytime, I would love to help and connect!
-Always up for coffee, open source, or anything related to tech.
+Always up for coffee, open source, AI/ML talks or anything related to tech.
 Catch me at my socials!